thalib/sdeploy/SPEC.md

 # 📦 SDeploy: Simple Webhook Deployment Daemon

 This document outlines the features and requirements for SDeploy, a lightweight, Go-based daemon service designed to automate application deployment via incoming webhooks.

+## 🧪 Test-Driven Development (TDD) Policy

+All Go source code in SDeploy MUST be developed using test-driven development (TDD):

+- Every new feature, bugfix, or refactor must be accompanied by one or more unit tests before implementation.
+- All major logic modules (webhook, deploy, config, email, logging) require corresponding `*_test.go` files.
+- Tests must cover:
+  - Webhook validation and routing
+  - Deployment locking and execution
+  - Config loading and error handling
+  - Email notification logic
+  - Logging output and error capture
+- CI/CD or local workflows must run `go test ./cmd/sdeploy/...` and all tests must pass before merging or release.
+- No code is considered complete or production-ready without passing tests.

+**Enforcement:**
+- PRs and code reviews must reject changes that lack appropriate tests.
+- All contributors must follow TDD for every code change.

 ## 🚀 Overview and Goal